sadger/module-extraction/README.md

 The solvers are assumed to be executable linux binaries that take CNF QBF problem encoded in the a `.qdimacs` format as an argument i.e `./solver problem.qdimacs` and return `10` if the problem is satisfiable, `20` if it is unsatisfiable.
 Any other return code will be interpreted as an error.

+### Building the project
+1. Import the project into your IDE of choice
+2. Use the command `gradle build` to pull in the dependencies and build the project

 ## Usage

 ### Examples
 A number of examples have been written to show the functionality of the project and are a good place to begin.
 Assuming you have setup your environment correctly you can find the examples in the package `uk.ac.liv.moduleextraction.examples`

 ### Running the tests
 The separate `test/` directory contains a number of JUnit tests.
-These can be run individually or you can run all the tests from the `ModuleExtractionTests` class.
+These can be run using the `gradle test` command.
 It is recommended you ensure the tests pass if making any modifications, this  ensure you haven't accidently broken some of the code which is known to be working.